sr-26/tiny-link/README.md

 res.redirect(301, originalUrl);
 ```

-In this use case, Short-Link is utilized to make shared content URLs more user-friendly on social media.
+In this use case, Tiny-Link is utilized to make shared content URLs more user-friendly on social media.
 The process involves shortening the original long URL into a compact and memorable short key.
-When users click on the short URL, Short-Link helps retrieve the original URL, allowing for a seamless redirect to the actual content.
+When users click on the short URL, Tiny-Link helps retrieve the original URL, allowing for a seamless redirect to the actual content.

-This use case demonstrates how Short-Link can enhance the user experience by simplifying URLs, making them more suitable for sharing on social media platforms where character limits may apply.
+This use case demonstrates how Tiny-Link can enhance the user experience by simplifying URLs, making them more suitable for sharing on social media platforms where character limits may apply.

 ## Usage